An Illinois School District Will Not Allow Students To Wear Pajamas While Learning Virtually

 The district has received backlash from some families who feel that children should at least be able to be comfortable while virtual learning as they are not sitting in an actual classroom.

-Whether or not schools should open and various safety procedures for this year are topics of much controversy.
+Whether or not schools should open, and various safety procedures for this year are topics of much controversy.
 President Donald Trump has insisted that schools should open on time and in-person.
 He has also stated that he would be comfortable sending his own son back to school, as The Inquisitr previously reported.